MAP of the walking tour

-To the right of the Old Globe is the Cassius Carter Centre Stage
+To the right of the Old Globe is the Sheryl and Harvey White Theatre

-, a theater-in-the-round named for a 19th Century Shakespearean scholar.
+, a theater-in-the-round.
 And to the right of the Carter, nestled in a canyon, is the outdoor Lowell Davies Festival Theatre

-From December through May, the Globe and Carter theaters present six plays, including both contemporary and classic.
+From December through May, the Globe and White theaters present six plays, including both contemporary and classic.
 During the summer season, from June through October, the three theaters present another six plays, including at least one by Shakespeare.
-Hour-long tours of the theaters
+Ninety-minute tours of the theaters

 , including the backstage facilities, scene shops, and costume rooms, are given on weekends.
 Check the website for details.
-At any time, this lawn offers a pleasant spot to sit down, enjoy a view of the California Building and Tower, and relax.
+At any time, this is a pleasant spot to sit down, enjoy a view of the California Building and Tower, and relax.